 Recording Phone Calls

 C.R.S.
-18-9-303 criminalizes “wiretapping,” which is knowingly intercepting or eavesdropping on telephone calls.
-However, it is not illegal on your own call – the statute has an exception for the “sender or intended receiver of a telephone or telegraph communication.”
+18-9-303 criminalizes “wiretapping,” knowingly intercepting or eavesdropping on telephone calls.
+However, it is not illegal on your call – the statute has an exception for the “sender or intended receiver of a telephone or telegraph communication.”

 Recording Interstate Communications

 While it is legal in Colorado to secretly record conversations you are part of, this only applies if all parties are physically present.
-If you are in another state during the conversations, you have to check with that state’s laws.
-Or, if you are recording a phone call with someone who is in another state, the laws of both states apply.
+You must check with that state's laws if you are in another state during the conversations.
+Or, if you are recording a phone call with someone in another state, the laws of both states apply.

 Recording conversations in many states is illegal unless all participants know and consent to the recording.
 These states are referred to as “all-party consent” states.